vilhuvoj/G16-A3/README.md

-# Assignment 2 - Analysis
+# Assignment 3 - Change
 Group 16
 ## Description of the use case